 The manager or supervisor is free from the performance of sometimes mundane tasks and able to operate more efficiently in the workplace.
 How much respect do you think employees have for a manager who appears constantly bogged down with work?
 Not much, I guess.
 The manager may get some sympathy, but not necessarily respect.
 Sharing the workload with other competent employees under your supervision ensures you will have more time to achieve your goals in the allotted time.

 To share the work and responsibilities, begin by taking an inventory of all the things you need to accomplish in a day and determine what are some of the things that another employee can do and is willing to do.
 Plan your day and prioritize your work.
 This will give you an idea about how much you can actually get done in a given work day.

-- Before you delegate tasks to an employee, you must have trust that they will be able to accomplish the tasks according to your standards.
-If you are not sure that you can transfer some of your tasks with confidence then you need to assess why you feel this way.
+- Before you delegate tasks to an employee, you must trust that they will be able to accomplish the tasks according to your standards.
+If you are not sure that you can transfer some of your tasks with confidence, then you need to assess why you feel this way.

 - Find out about the skill sets of the employees on staff.
 You may be surprised at the wealth of qualifications and experience some of your staff have that could contribute significantly to your productivity.

 - Seek out competent personnel on your team.
 Get them on board by asking them how they would like to help out in a specific area, work on a project, or learn some new skills in other areas.